 In addition to core academic subjects, classes are offered in music, dance, theatre and visual arts.
 TSA provides students opportunities to work with professional artists to expand their arts experiences and knowledge base.
 TSA has ARTnerships with our area’s community and cultural institutions including the Toledo Museum of Art, the Toledo Symphony, the Toledo Repertoire Theatre, the Arts Commission of Greater Toledo, the Toledo Zoo and others.

 Toledo School for the Arts has been rated Excellent by the Ohio Department of Education and has received national attention as a U.S. Department of Education Blue Ribbon School, a Bronze level recognition by U.S. News and World Report as one of the nation’s top high schools and Charter School of the Year by the Center for Education Reform.
 The Ohio Superintendent of Education, Susan Zelman, named TSA a School of Promise.
+TSA was also twice rated the top charter school in Ohio by Niche, an online school rating system.

 Whether the teacher has met state qualification and licensing criteria for the grade level and subject areas taught;